Spinal stenosis is a narrowing of the spinal canal. This can put pressure on the nerves or spinal cord.

-Spinal stenosis is a narrowing of the spinal canal.
-The spinal canal is located in the backbone.
-It is a small space that holds the nerve roots and spinal cord.
-If this space becomes smaller, it can squeeze the nerves and the spinal cord.
-This causes pain and other symptoms.
+Spinal stenosis causes pain and other symptoms.
 Stenosis can occur anywhere along the spinal cord.
 It is most common in the low back (lumbar) region.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

-Images may be taken of your bodily structures.
+Images may be taken of your spinal canal.
 This can be done with:

-There are no guidelines for preventing spinal stenosis.
+There are no guidelines to prevent spinal stenosis.

-American Academy of Orthopaedic Surgeons
+Ortho Info—American Academy of Orthopaedic Surgeons

 The Arthritis Society